Finding, keeping, and developing great people isn’t easy, but finding, keeping, and developing great managers is even harder.

 The 11 traits of a good manager

-Our team combined Google’s thoughtful results with the data Culture Amp’s customers provided to create the definitive list to what defines great managers.
+Our team combined Google’s thoughtful results with the data Culture Amp’s customers provided to create the definitive list of qualities that define great managers.

 Good coaches focus on developing the people they work with as well as getting the job done.
 They ensure they have regular 1-on-1 meetings with team members and encourage them to present solutions to problems, rather than solving problems for them.